martihomssoler/goburin/design-notes.md

 average := 3.14            // a float
-// if the value is omitted then you have a declaration without an initialization. counter : int name : String average : float
+// if the value is omitted then you have a declaration without an initialization. counter : int name : string average : float

 // --- Pointers
-// pointers have the same idea as in Pascal, but changed the symbol to "&" since in too many languages the "^" is a "dead-key" which makes it hard to type pointer : &Int= &5            // creating a pointer to an int value := pointer&             // dereferencing the pointer to its value (Int) zero_ptr : &Int               // the default value for pointers is 0.
+// pointers have the same idea as in Pascal,
+// we use the address operator to create a pointer to the address pointer : ^int = &5            // creating a pointer to an int value := pointer^              // dereferencing the pointer to its value (int) zero_ptr : ^int                // the default value for pointers is 0.

 // --- Arrays and Ranges
 // arrays are a homogeneous list and are declared as follows
-// we can declare arrays statically, they have a length at compile-time array : [8] float     // "8-long array of floats" array : [8] &float    // "8-long array of pointers to floats" array : &[8] float    // "pointer to an 8-long array floats"
+// we can declare arrays statically, they have a length at compile-time array : [8] float     // "8-long array of floats" array : [8] ^float    // "8-long array of pointers to floats" array : ^[8] float    // "pointer to an 8-long array floats"
-// or dynamically, same as Rust Vec (pointer, len, capacity) array : [..] float      // "dynamically-long array of floats" array : [..] &float     // "dynamically-long array of pointers to floats" array : &[..] float     // "pointer to a dynamically-long array floats"
+// or dynamically, same as Rust Vec (pointer, len, capacity) array : [..] float      // "dynamically-long array of floats" array : [..] ^float     // "dynamically-long array of pointers to floats" array : ^[..] float     // "pointer to a dynamically-long array floats"
 // if you do not want a u64 as the default index size, you could do array : [8:U8] float    // "dynamically-long array of floats w/ U8 index-size" array : [..:U8] float   // "8-long array of floats w/ U8 index-size"